aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
-<sup>1</sup>&nbsp;After these things did king Aḥashverosh promote Haman the son of Hammedatha the Agagite, and advanced him, and set his seat above all the princes that were with him.
+<sup>1</sup>&nbsp;After these things did king Aḥashverosh promote Hâman the son of Hammedâta ha-Agagi, and advanced him, and set his seat above all the princes that were with him.
 </div></td> </tr>